peterszerzo/lettero/readme.md

 Jumpstarted with the generous support and encouragement of [Airtame](https://airtame.com), during a [hackathon](http://blog.airtame.com/hackairthon-2/#wordsnakeamultiplayerwordgame).
 Carried on as a weekend project afterwards.

-## Just a little experiment

-This is a modest, front-end focused project that experiments with multiplayer games using [Elm](http://elm-lang.org/).
+This is a front-end focused project that experiments with multiplayer games made in [Elm](http://elm-lang.org/).
 The back-end recently migrated from a tiny Express-concoction into a Google Firebase server.

 Some of the interesting bits: